 2. To See Spectacular Wildlife

 There are more polar bears than people living on Svalbard - around 3,000 of them.
-Any group leaving Longyearbyen will need to travel with a guide who knows how to use a rifle, as protection against them (although it can only be used as a last resort).
+You won't go looking for them: in fact, any group leaving Longyearbyen will need to travel with a guide who knows how to use a rifle, as protection against them (although it can only be used as a last resort).
 If you spend any nights out in Svalbard’s wilderness, you’ll need to go on Polar Bear Watch while your teammates sleep.
-Of course, there's no guarantee you'll see a polar bear, but sightings are definitely not-uncommon; in recent years they've even entered the settlement of Longyearbyen.
+Of course, there's no guarantee you'll see a polar bear, but sightings are definitely not uncommon.

 Other animals native to Svalbard include Arctic foxes, which have long white winter fur, to blend into the snowy landscape.
 They moult in the summer and grow shorter, brown fur to camouflage themselves against the stark rocky landscape.
 The Svalbard reindeer is a subspecies of deer that can be found on the archipelago.
 They're smaller than most reindeer, and are well adapted to the harsh climate.
 You'll see them grazing their way round Longyearbyen in the summer.